Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 Woods also asked the large number of people still coming back to New Zealand to "do their bit" too.

-Webb said they had strengthened Police presence at the Jet Park quarantine facility in Auckland.
+Webb said they had strengthened police presence at the Jet Park quarantine facility in Auckland.

-Webb said ideally they were trying to match carefully the hotel level support, DHB level support and all of government level support.
+Webb said ideally they were trying to match carefully the hotel level support, DHB level support and all of Government level support.
 He said having facilities in fewer areas was the preferred approach.

 Woods said they were confident they now had the ability to carry out Covid-19 testing on both day 3 and day 12.